NCEAS/vegbank2/helm/README.md

 To restore the database using a dump file containing both the schema and data definitions, set `databaseRestore.enabled` to `true` and set `databaseRestore.filepath` to the name of the dump file.

 > [!NOTE]
-> 1. Double check that the postgres image in the `databaseRestore.postgres_image` section in `values.yaml` has the same major version as the `cnpg`.
+> 1. Double check that the postgres image in the `databaseRestore.postgresImage` section in `values.yaml` has the same major version as the `cnpg`.
 Postgres major versions must match otherwise the restore process will not be able to proceed with connecting and restoring.

 Now deploy the helm chart by running one of the following commands from the root folder of this repo: